derek73/python-nameparser/docs/customize.rst

 +++++++++++++++++++++++++++++++++

 There are a few ways to adjust the parser configuration depending on your needs.
-The config is available in two places that may or may not represent the same :py:class:`~nameparser.config.Constants` instance depending on how you instantiate the :py:class:`~nameparser.parser.HumanName` class.
+The config is available in two places.

 The first is via ``from nameparser.config import CONSTANTS``.